Show transcript Play Pause

 Ausstellung des Informationszentrum GeoPark mit einer großen Landkarte

-GeoPark Ruhrgebiet Information Centre
+"GeoPark Ruhrgebiet Information Centre"

-Coal, sandstone and clay – three raw materials from one mountain were used at the Nachtigall colliery.
-This makes the museum an ideal starting point for voyages of discovery into the history of the Earth.
-Visit our GeoPark Ruhrgebiet information centre and set off from here into the Muttental valley with its numerous geological outcrops and the mining history hiking trail.
+Coal, sandstone and clay –these three raw materials from a single mountain were used at the Nachtigall Colliery.
+This makes the museum an ideal starting point for excursions into the Earth’s history.
+Visit our ‘GeoPark Ruhrgebiet’ information centre and set off from there into the Muttental valley’s numerous geological outcrops and its mining history hiking trail.

-The Ruhr Area GeoPark was designated a National GeoPark by the Alfred Wegener Foundation in 2006.
-Alongside the Vulkaneifel, the Nördlinger Ries and the Muskau Arch, the region is one of the most geologically exciting areas in Germany.
+The ‘GeoPark Ruhrgebiet’ was recognized as a National GeoPark by the Alfred Wegener Foundation in 2006.
+Alongside the Vulkaneifel, the Nördlinger Ries and the Muskau Coal Crescent, this park is one of the most geologically exciting areas in Germany.

-The museum is also an ideal starting point for exploring the Muttental National Geotope with its geological outcrops and mining history trail, or for setting off on a hike along the GeoRoute Ruhr.
+The museum is also an ideal starting point for exploring the Muttental National Geotope with its geological outcrops and mining history trail, or for setting off on a hike along the ‘GeoRoute Ruhr’.